Supriya Sahu: Environment and Climate Change

+She has been instrumental in advancing one of India's most ambitious ecological restoration and climate resilience programmes.
+Under her leadership, the state notified over 7,000 hectares as new Reserve Forests, secured 19 additional Ramsar sites (taking the total from one to 20), and established seven new wildlife sanctuaries, including India's first Dugong Conservation Reserve and Slender Loris Sanctuary.
+She is spearheading Tamil Nadu's Green Missions—including the Green Tamil Nadu Mission, Climate Change Mission, Wetlands Mission, and the Tamil Nadu Coastal Restoration Mission—coordinated through the Tamil Nadu Green Climate Company, India's first not-for-profit state climate vehicle.
+These efforts have led to the plantation of over 108 million trees, restoration of 3,610 hectares of mangroves, and expansion of forest and tree cover by nearly 1,000 km2 between 2021 and 2023.

+Sahu has placed special emphasis on community-based conservation, including the formation of Village Mangrove Councils and the employment of over 200 tribal youth as eco-tourism guides under the Trek TN initiative.
+She has also championed the restoration of degraded coastal ecosystems and coral reefs, notably in Ennore and the Gulf of Mannar, and established a ₹50 crore Endangered Species Conservation Fund to protect lesser-known species like the Nilgiri Tahr and Slender Loris.
+Her efforts have brought Tamil Nadu international recognition, including a feature in Channel News Asia's documentary series Future Proofers.

 The INDCOSERVE

-As Managing Director, INDCOSERVE, Sahu led the transformation of cooperative through initiatives to enhance the income of tea growers and increasing tea cooperatives' brand recognition.
+As managing director, INDCOSERVE, Sahu led the transformation of cooperative through initiatives to enhance the income of tea growers and increasing tea cooperatives' brand recognition.
 Nearly 30,000 small tea growers are likely to benefit from the initiative.
 Cooperative also started the practice of fixing in advance the green tea leaf prices grown by the small tea growers.
-Tea farmers received all time high price for green leaves in August 2020.
+Tea farmers received an all-time high price for green leaves in August 2020.

 For marketing of the tea produced by the farmers' cooperative, Sahu started a unique initiative called 'Tea Vandis' where the produce is marketed by tribes of The Nilgiris district.
 Under this initiative, INDCOSERVE provides a food truck to Toda tribal communities.
 Currently, four 'Vandis' are operational at different vantage points in Ooty district.
 Sahu inaugurated 'INDCO Tea House' to popularise and market variety of tea manufactured by farmers' cooperative.

 The cooperative launched six new tea manufacturers - Nilgiris Kahwa Tea, Honey Hill Tea, Marlimund Tea, Bedford Tea, Mountain Rose Gold Tea and Ooty Gold Tea.
 Earlier, INDCOSERVE advertised only mud-grade tea or Ooty Tea.
 These products will also be sold through e-commerce platforms Amazon and Flipkart.

 The cooperative also launched a drive to rope in small tea farmers to adopt organic farming by launching ‘Scope Certification’, at the Kinnakorai Industrial Cooperative.
 After continuously practicing organic farming for three years, farmers will be awarded 'organic certificate' for their tea produce.
 It has been widely reported that several factories of INDCOSERVE turned profit in last two years since Ms Sahu joined the organisation.